Boxer Rebellion: Origin of the Boxers

 The enemy was seen as foreign influence.
-They decided the "primary devils" were the Christian missionaries whilst the "secondary devils" were the Chinese converts to Christianity, which both had either to repent, be driven out or killed.
+They decided the "primary devils" were the Christian missionaries while the "secondary devils" were the Chinese converts to Christianity, which both had either to repent, be driven out or killed.

-Causes of the conflict and the unrest
+Causes

-Escalating tensions caused Chinese to turn against "foreign devils" who scrambled for power in the late 19th century.
-The Western success at controlling China, growing anti-imperialist sentiment, and extreme weather conditions, sparked the movement.
-A drought followed by floods in Shandong province in 1897–1898 forced farmers to flee to cities and seek food.
+The movement had multiple causes, both domestic and international.
+Escalating tensions caused Chinese to turn against "foreign devils" who engaged in the Scramble for China in the late 19th century.
+The Western success at controlling China, growing anti-imperialist sentiment, and extreme weather conditions sparked the movement.
+A drought followed by floods in Shandong province in 1897–98 forced farmers to flee to cities and seek food.

-A major cause of discontent in north China was missionary activity.
-The Treaty of Tientsin (Tianjin) and the Convention of Peking, signed in 1860 after the Second Opium War, had granted foreign missionaries the freedom to preach anywhere in China and to buy land on which to build churches.
-On 1 November 1897, a band of armed men who were perhaps members of the Big Swords Society stormed the residence of a German missionary from the Society of the Divine Word and killed two priests.
-This attack is known as the Juye Incident.
+A major source of discontent in northern China was missionary activity.
+The Boxers opposed German missionaries in Shandong and in the German concession in Qingdao.
+The Treaty of Tientsin and the Convention of Peking, signed in 1860 after the Second Opium War, had granted foreign missionaries the freedom to preach anywhere in China and to buy land on which to build churches.
+There was strong public indignation over the dispossession of Chinese temples that were replaced by Catholic churches which were viewed as deliberately anti-feng shui.
+A further cause of discontent among Chinese people were the destruction of Chinese burial sites to make way for German railroads and telegraph lines.
+In response to Chinese protests against German railroads, Germans shot the protestors.

-When Kaiser Wilhelm II received news of these murders, he dispatched the German East Asia Squadron to occupy Jiaozhou Bay on the southern coast of the Shandong peninsula.
+Economic conditions in Shandong also contributed to rebellion.
+Northern Shandong's economy focused significantly on cotton production and was hampered by the importation of foreign cotton.
+Traffic along the Grand Canal was also decreasing, further eroding the economy.
+The area had also experienced periods of drought and flood.